 Promotion - Promotion

-A person "acting" in the role is someone who occupies a role temporarily and will move back to their original role after a set amount of time or other conditions.
-"Acting" in a role may be experimenting with the role as a part of determining an individual's career development path, or may be filling in for a vacant role while we hire someone to fill the role permanently.
+A person "acting" in the role is someone who occupies a role temporarily and will move back to their original role.
+"Acting" in a role may be to experiment with the role to determine if it fits an individual’s career development path goals, or may be filling in for a vacant role while we hire someone to fill the role permanently.
 While interim is only applicable to the Engineering division, acting is used across GitLab.

 Interviews are not required role Acting roles as they generally do not end in promotion, nor are direct reports in Workday generally moved to Acting managers.
 The process for selecting someone for an acting position is: